Apier.no

 - Step 04

-On approval, Apier submits the request, logs the full exchange to an append-only audit trail, and returns a receipt.
+On approval, Apier composes and validates the request, logs the full exchange to an append-only audit trail, and returns a receipt.
+Today that runs in sandbox and dry-run — it validates without submitting to a live government system; live binding submission is gated, pending Maskinporten production validation and Altinn scope approval, and runs the same audited path.
 On endpoints that carry an Idempotency-Key, the same key always returns the same receipt — never a duplicate submission.

 Why not integrate directly